Associated Banc-Corp price target raised to $26 from $24 at Wells Fargo

-Wells Fargo analyst Timur Braziler raised the firm’s price target on Associated Banc-Corp (ASB) to $26 from $24 and keeps an Equal Weight rating on the shares as part of a broader research note on mid-cap banks.
-The firm is adjusting its price targets on the sector, reflecting the current environment, also noting that its valuation methodology is now favoring earnings while moving away from tangible book value.
+Wells Fargo raised the firm’s price target on Associated Banc-Corp (ASB) to $26 from $24 and keeps an Equal Weight rating on the shares.
+The firm is adjusting its price target to reflect the current environment, with valuation methodology favoring earnings, and moving away from TBV.

 Don't Miss our Black Friday Offers: